thaomarky/shortlink-manager-tmp/readme.txt

 == Installation ==

-1. Go to yourdomain/wp-admin/plugins.php and upload 'shortlink-manager-tmp.zip' (Or Upload the 'shortlink-manager-tmp' folder to the '/wp-content/plugins/' directory by FTP)
+1. Go to yourdomain/wp-admin/plugins.php and upload 'shortlink-manager-tmp.zip' (Or upload the 'shortlink-manager-tmp' folder to the '/wp-content/plugins/' directory by FTP)
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to 'Shortlink Manager' under the admin menu to start using the plugin.